Alan Dershowitz: Jeffrey Epstein (2008)

 In 2025, Dershowitz said he was aware of the names associated with the Epstein list but was bound by confidentiality.
-In 2025 it was reported that he had contributed a mocked-up fictional excerpt from Vanity Fair magazine to Jeffrey Epstein's 2003 birthday book.
+It was reported that he had contributed a mocked-up fictional excerpt from Vanity Fair magazine to Jeffrey Epstein's 2003 birthday book.
 According to Bloomberg, Epstein gave Dershowitz's wife a new Lexus as a gift.
-Dershowitz described this as part of his legal fee, as his wife would drive Epstein around.
-In 2025 it was reported that JP Morgan tagged a number of monetary transactions of Epstein's as suspicious and possibly related to human trafficking.
-This includes an unknown number and unknown amount of transactions between Epstein and Dershowitz.
-Dershowitz stated that the funds received from Epstein were payment for legal services provided.
-In a 2025 appearance on Chris Cuomo's NewsNation show Dershowitz argued that Epstein was not a pedophile.
+Dershowitz said this was part of his legal fee, as his wife would drive Epstein around.